vpenso/scripts/notes/ssh.markdown

 Using an authentication key for login (usually) offers additional security, and simplifies multiple connections to servers.
-A key comes in a public-private pair, where the private part is kept secret while the public part is distributed for remote login¹.
+A key comes in a public-private pair, where the private part is kept secret while the public part is distributed for remote login.

 Generate an authentication key pair with the `ssh-keygen` utility.